tifff-wang/Sweet-as-Cocktails/README.md

 ## What's next?

 **Error-handling**: When I look back to the backend of this project, I noticed a lack of comprehensive error handling, particularly when interacting with the database and handling HTTP requests and responses.
-Moving forward, I plan to focus on learning and enhancing the error handling in Node.js to make the application more maintainable and to provide a better user experience.
+Moving forward, I plan to focus on learning and enhancing error handling in Node.js to make the application more maintainable and to provide a better user experience.

 **Add generating menu feature**: I'm planning to introduce a new feature that allows users to customize their cocktail menu and download it as a PDF.
 I'm also exploring the potential of integrating AI to automatically generate styled menus that reflect users' preferred styles and logos.